Connecting loved ones: building the NHS Book a virtual visit service in 48 hours

-On Tuesday evening I received an introduction to Sonia Patel, Joint CIO of both London North West University Healthcare NHS Trust and London North West University Healthcare Trust & The Hillingdon Hospitals NHS Foundation Trust, and future CIO of NHS nationally.
+On Tuesday evening I received an introduction to Sonia Patel, Joint CIO of both London North West University Healthcare NHS Trust & The Hillingdon Hospitals NHS Foundation Trust, and future CIO of NHS nationally.
 Sonia had put out a tweet that evening requesting help from SME tech companies to build an app in 24-48 hours.

 A reply from Sonia woke me at 05:30 on Wednesday morning and we spoke shortly after that.
 By 09:00 we had a full team allocated to a 48 hour hackathon to build a digital service that enables hospital staff to book and facility virtual visits from loved ones to patients via video call.

 By Friday morning we had a working but certainly not polished digital service.
 Our team of seven, including delivery and technology staff as well as service design help from our partner Difrent had worked into the night to get this turned around so fast.